AlissonMM/ventz-front-end/README.md

-# Ventz: A Mobile Application for Event Creation
+# Ventz 🇬🇧: A Mobile Application for Event Creation

 ## About
 **Ventz** is a mobile application designed to simplify event creation and management.
 It allows event organizers to create events, issue tickets, and participants to register and receive digital tickets.
 Each ticket is generated with a QR Code, which can be scanned by the event staff for validation at the entrance.